-I’ve been writing quite a few email marketing campaigns recently, campaigns that have ranged from directly promoting services to reaching out for referral business.
-And I’m always on the look out for great email marketing.
+I’ve been writing quite a few email marketing campaigns recently.
+Campaigns ranging from directly promoting services to reaching out for referral business.

 I’m letting you see my playbook here but I’m hoping it helps you write better email marketing for your business or your clients.
 Goodness knows our email inboxes could do with fewer crappy email marketing messages!